pere3353/omnifact_web/index.md

-More and more people are succombing to disinformation campaigns on social media.
+More and more people are succumbing to disinformation campaigns on social media.
 Watching friends and family fall victim to this manipulation is heartbreaking. **We are here to support you with an open-source, collaborative media kit.**

 ### Get Involved
 1. **Contribute and/or modify a post** by making a PR on GitHub.
 See the [README](https://github.com/OmniFact/omnifact_web) for details.
 We aren't non-partisan, but we'll consider any well-reasoned argument.